Classification: Bispecific T Cell Engager

 Blinatumomab is given by continuous intravenous (IV, into a vein) infusion, over 24 hours a day.
-It will be given for 28 days (4 weeks) continuously.
-You will then have either a 14 day (2 week) or 56 day (8 week) break.
 The number of cycles you receive will be determined by your provider.
-You may have to be hospitalized during some of these treatment days to monitor for side effects.
+There are times you will have to be cared for in the hospital while receiving this medication, such as when you first start the medication, if you are having side effects that can't be managed at home, or if there is a change in the dose you are receiving.
 You will be given a steroid (dexamethasone) before you start treatment and as needed.

-Because you will be receiving this medication continuously for 4 weeks, you will have a home care nurse to manage the infusion at home.
+When you are able to tolerate this medication at home, you will have a home care nurse to help manage administration.
 You should have contact information about who to call should your infusion pump alarm at any time of day.
 It is important to follow the directions given to you by your home care nurse and provider regarding how you should manage the pump while you are at home.
 You should not change any settings or try to fix any issues with the pump.

 While receiving this medication, you should not drive, operate heavy machinery or do any dangerous activities because of the risk of neurologic side effects.
 You also should not receive certain vaccines while taking this medication.
 Ask your care provider which vaccines are safe for you to receive and when you should get them.